 Democratic Republic of the Congo Travel Warning

-The Department of State warns U.S. citizens of the risks of traveling to the Democratic Republic of the Congo (Congo-Kinshasa) (DRC).
-The Department recommends U.S. citizens avoid all but essential travel to the provinces of North Kivu and South Kivu and the Ituri region in the province of Orientale.
-With ongoing instability and violence in North and South Kivu, northeastern Orientale, and northern and central Katanga province, the Department's ability to provide consular services to U.S. citizens in these regions of the DRC is extremely limited.
-This replaces the Travel Warning dated October 24, 2013, to update information on security in the Democratic Republic of the Congo.
+The Department of State warns U.S. citizens of the risks of traveling to the Democratic Republic of the Congo (a.k.a.
+DRC or Congo-Kinshasa,).
+U.S. citizens should avoid all but essential travel to the provinces of North Kivu, South Kivu, northeastern Orientale, and northern and central Katanga, where instability and sporadic violence continues.
+Very poor transportation infrastructure throughout the country and continued insecurity in eastern DRC makes it difficult to provide consular services anywhere outside of Kinshasa.
+This replaces the Travel Warning dated April 23, 2014 to update information on security in the Democratic Republic of the Congo.

-Armed groups, bandits, and elements of the Congolese military remain security concerns in eastern DRC.
-These armed groups, primarily located in the North Kivu, South Kivu, and Orientale provinces, as well as the northern and central parts of Katanga province, and the eastern part of Maniema province, are known to pillage, steal vehicles, kidnap, rape, kill, and carry out military or paramilitary operations in which civilians are indiscriminately targeted.
-The Lord's Resistance Army (LRA) is present near the border with Uganda, Central African Republic, and the Republic of South Sudan.
+The security situation in eastern DRC remains unstable.
+Armed groups, bandits, and elements of the Congolese armed forces, primarily located in the North Kivu, South Kivu, and Orientale provinces, as well as the northern and central parts of Katanga province, and the eastern part of Maniema province, are known to kill, rape, kidnap, pillage, steal vehicles, and carry out military or paramilitary operations in which civilians can be indiscriminately targeted.
+The Lord's Resistance Army (LRA) operates near the border with Central African Republic, and the Republic of South Sudan, particularly in and around Garamba National Park.
 The UN Organization Stabilization Mission in the DRC (MONUSCO) continues to assist the Congolese government with the protection of civilians and efforts to combat armed groups.

-You should avoid all public demonstrations and areas where crowds have gathered because even peaceful events can become violent, and even deadly.
-You should exercise caution at all times, and closely monitor local and international news from reliable sources.
+Avoid all public demonstrations and areas where crowds have gathered because even peaceful events can become violent and turn deadly.
+Closely monitor local and international news from reliable sources.
+English-language news can be found on BBC at 92.6 FM.
 Radio Okapi broadcasts in French on 103.5 FM at 0700, 0800, 1200, and 1800 hours, and provides updates throughout the day.
-English-language news can be found on BBC at 92.6 FM.
 In emergencies, the Belgian Embassy operates a French-language radio broadcast system at FM 98.8.
-Changes in security conditions may occasionally restrict the travel of U.S. Mission personnel.

-The U.S. Embassy in Kinshasa strongly encourages U.S. citizens who travel to or remain in the DRC despite this Travel Warning to enroll in the Smart Traveler Enrollment Program (STEP) so you can receive the most up-to-date security information.
-You should remember to keep all of your information in STEP current.
-It is important to include your current phone number and email address where you can be reached in case of an emergency.
+U.S. citizens who travel to or remain in the DRC despite this Travel Warning are urged to contact the U.S. Embassy in Kinshasa for information on the latest Embassy security guidance, and to enroll in the Smart Traveler Enrollment Program (STEP) in order to receive the most up-to-date security information.
+Please be sure to keep information in STEP current, including proposed date of departure.
+It is important when enrolling or updating information to include multiple phone numbers and email addresses to facilitate communication in the event of an emergency.

-The U.S. Embassy is located at 310 Avenue des Aviateurs; the Consular Section entrance is located on Avenue Dumi, opposite Saint Anne's Church.
-The Embassy's telephone number, including for after-hours emergencies, is +243-81-556-0151; callers within the DRC should dial 081-556-0151.
+U.S. citizens without Internet access may register directly with the U.S. Embassy in Kinshasa at 310 Avenue des Aviateurs.
+The Consular Section entrance is located on Avenue Dumi, opposite Saint Anne's Church.
+The Embassy Consular section can be reached by telephone, including for after-hours emergencies, at +243-81-556-0151; callers within the DRC should dial 081-556-0151.
 All telephone lines in the DRC, cellular as well as landlines, are unreliable.
-Click here to visit the Embassy website.
+Security information for U.S. citizens in DRC is posted on Embassy Kinshasa’s website.

-For further information, consult the Department of State's Country Specific Information for Democratic Republic of the Congo and the current Worldwide Caution, available on the Bureau of Consular Affairs Internet website.
+For further information, consult the Department of State's Country Specific Information for the Democratic Republic of the Congo and the current Worldwide Caution, located on the Department of State's website.
 Current information on safety and security can also be obtained by calling 1-888-407-4747 toll-free in the United States and Canada or, a regular toll line at-1-202-501-4444 for callers from other countries.
 These numbers are available from 8:00 a.m. to 8:00 p.m.
 Eastern Time, Monday through Friday (except U.S. federal holidays).
-Stay up to date by bookmarking our Bureau of Consular Affairs website, which contains the current Travel Warnings and Travel Alerts as well as the Worldwide Caution.
-Follow us on Twitter and the Bureau of Consular Affairs page on Facebook as well.
+Stay up to date by bookmarking our Bureau of Consular Affairs website, which contains current travel warnings and travel alerts.
+Follow us on Twitter and the bureau of consular affairs page on Facebook as well.

 Assistance for U.S. Citizens